Comparative Negligence Laws in Pennsylvania

 This is one of the major reasons you will want to have an attorney assist with your case, particularly if fault is arguable.
 An attorney can investigate the accident, consult with field experts such as engineers and accident reconstructionists, help find remaining evidence, and work to establish the other party’s fault (and your lack thereof).
 If the insurer or defendant tries to pin you with undue blame, your attorney can use proof to argue the opposite.
 Because your eligibility for compensation is on the line, it is highly advisable to have an attorney who knows the ins and outs of Pennsylvania comparative negligence laws to handle your case.

-In addition to establishing negligence, a personal injury attorney can help you with any aspect of the claims or litigation process that you are unfamiliar with.
+In addition to establishing negligence, a personal injury attorney in Pennsylvania can help you with any aspect of the claims or litigation process that you are unfamiliar with.
 Your lawyer can negotiate with insurers, ensure all of your damages are accounted for, and use his legal resources and strategies to your benefit.

 Where do I find more info and legal help for my accident case?